Raspberry Pi is a low-cost, pocket-sized computer that you can plug into a monitor and start with.

 Newark electronics, also known as Newark element14, is a Chicago-based electronic component distro company founded in 1934.

-It offers same-day delivery for even the smallest orders and has a wide range of electronics products.
+It offers same-day delivery for even the smallest orders and has a wide range of electronic products.

-Here, you can purchase the Raspberry Pi 4 Model B toolkit, which includes:
+Here, you can purchase the Raspberry Pi 4 Model B toolkit, which includes the following: